The United States Attorney’s Office for the Southern District of Texas (USAO-SDTX) invites qualified law students to apply for internships.

-This letter is designed to encourage qualified applicants to apply for an Internship at the United States Attorney’s Office for the Southern District of Texas (USAO-SDTX).
-The USAO-SDTX has branch offices in Houston (headquarters), Corpus Christi, Brownsville, Laredo, and McAllen.
-This office handles criminal prosecutions for violations of federal law, civil lawsuits by and against the government, appellate proceedings, and actions to collect judgments and restitution on behalf of victims and taxpayers.
+ABOUT THE OFFICE: The USAO-SDTX has offices in Houston, Corpus Christi, Brownsville, Laredo, and McAllen.
+The office handles criminal prosecutions for violations of federal law, civil lawsuits by and against the government, appellate proceedings, and actions to collect judgments and restitution on behalf of victims and taxpayers.
 In other words, our attorneys spend a tremendous amount of time trying cases in federal court.

-The USAO is interested in recruiting law students of varied backgrounds and skills to assist Assistant United States Attorneys (AUSAs).
-The law student internship program provides participants with supervised and direct responsibility for criminal, civil, appellate, and post-appellate litigation.
-This includes research and writing assignments, trial and witness preparation, participating in moot courts prior to appellate oral arguments, attendance at depositions and mediations, the opportunity to view court proceedings, and much more.
+OPPORTUNITIES AVAILABLE: The USAO-SDTX seeks law students of varied backgrounds, skills, and interests to assist Assistant United States Attorneys (AUSAs).
+The law student internship program provides participants with supervised and direct responsibility for criminal, civil, appellate, and post-conviction litigation.
+This includes conducting research and writing assignments, assisting AUSAs with trial and witness preparation, participating in moot courts prior to appellate oral arguments, attendance at depositions, mediations, and trials, and much more.
 Some of the outstanding memoranda written by law student interns have been sent to United States Attorney’s Offices and government agencies throughout the country.
 Internships are available in all of our offices.

-In order to apply, applicants must send a cover letter, resume, short writing sample (10 pages maximum), and unofficial school transcript to email@example.com.
+HOW TO APPLY: To apply, applicants must send a cover letter, resume, short writing sample (ten pages maximum), and unofficial school transcript to email@example.com.
 No hard copy or faxed applications will be accepted.
 Late or incomplete applications will not be considered.

 Houston, Texas 77002